elfi-dev/elfi/docs/good-to-know.rst

-..
-ELFI documentation master file.
-It should at least contain the root `toctree` directive.

 Good to know
 ============

-Here we describe some important concepts related to using ELFI that can potentially save the user from some pitfalls.
+Here we describe some important concepts related to ELFI.
+These will help in understanding how to implement custom operations (such as simulators or summaries) and can potentially save the user from some pitfalls.

 Generative model
 ----------------